pmatulis/maas-one/README.md

 ## Set up the environment

-Log out and back in again and ensure the 'default' libvirt network exists:
+Log out and back in again and ensure that the 'default' libvirt network exists:

     virsh net-list --all